About PCV - Leadership

 Jaina Clough, MD, Director

-Susan Gillotti, Director
+Susan Gillotti, MA, Director

 Susan Gillotti is a retired Jungian psychotherapist.
 She grew up in Washington, D. C. and lived in London for many years.
 She holds degrees from Vassar College and Lesley University, and has published articles in the Journal of Sandplay Therapy.
 She is the author of Women of Privilege, a study of the intimate journals and letters of three generations of her maternal forebears, and is now at work on a second book that explores the ways in which the unconscious, through imagery, can nudge us towards self-actualization.
 Her husband, A. F. Gillotti, a retired international banker and novelist, used Act 39 to take control of the end of his life.
 She lives in Norwich, Vermont.